Employment for Artists and Craftsmen

-There are the traditional thinkers which separate the two disciplines and then there are people like me that see the coexistence of the artist and the craftsmen and they both deserve recognition.
+There are the traditional thinkers which separate the two disciplines and then there are people like me that see the coexistence of the artists and the craftsmen and they both deserve recognition.

 The monetary value of a creation often sets a high standard.
 Dollars have a strong command for dictating greatness.
-Often times it is the subjective value of the customer which determines the price of an item regardless of who created or made it.
+Often, it is the subjective beliefs of customers that determines the value of an item regardless of who creates or makes it.

 Visit art and craft shows and take note of the asking price for original works.